-Competition Litigation Comparative Guide - - Spain
+Competition Litigation Comparative Guide

 - Spanish law (Articles 1 and 2 of the Law on the Defence of Competition).

-As explained in question 2.1, claims can be based on a prior administrative decision proving the infringement (follow-on action) or can be directly started without it (standalone action).
+- can be based on a prior administrative decision proving the infringement (follow-on action); or

 Concerning the cause of the action, competition law actions can arise in contract or in tort.
-In contract, a claim may be brought based on the provisions on the nullity of contracts under the Civil Code; while in tort, a distinction must be made depending on the applicable regime:
+In contract, a claim may be brought based on the provisions on the nullity of contracts under the Civil Code.
+In tort, a distinction must be made depending on the applicable regime:

 - For damages claims not governed by the regime under Directive 2014/104/EU, the Spanish general tort liability provision under Article 1902 of the Civil Code is to be relied on.
-This regime is referred to as the ‘pre-Directive 2014/104/EU' regime.
+This is referred to as the 'pre-Directive 2014/104/EU' regime.

 - For damages claims governed by the regime under Directive 2014/104/EU, Article 72.1 – which provides for a specific damages action (relating to Article 71) – is to be relied on.
-This regime is referred to as the ‘post-Directive 2014/104/EU' regime.
+This is referred to as the 'post-Directive 2014/104/EU' regime.

 3 Parties